Every Load Cleaning:

 The lint screen will be located in the door opening of the dryer.
 A screen blocked by lint can increase drying time.

 - Pull the lint screen straight up.
 Roll lint off the screen with your fingers.
 Do not rinse or wash the screen to remove lint.
 Wet lint is hard to remove.

 - Push the lint screen firmly back into place.

-IMPORTANT: Do not run the dryer with the lint screen loose, damaged, blocked, or missing.
-Doing so can cause overheating and damage to both the dryer and fabrics.
+IMPORTANT: Do not run the dryer with the lint screen lose, damaged, blocked, or missing.
+Doing so can cause overheating and damage to both the dryer and the fabrics.

 - Roll lint off the screen with your fingers.

-- Wet both sides of lint screen with hot water.
+- Wet both sides of the lint screen with hot water.

 - Rinse screen with hot water.